 The Ikea Foundation and Southern New Hampshire University first provided the camp with wireless connectivity and laptops.
 Soon after, a program to bring food to the students was initiated.

-In May of this year, EdPlus at Arizona State University announced their partnership with Kepler, and their plans to set up a pilot online course at the Kizba camp.
+In May of this year, EdPlus at Arizona State University announced their partnership with Kepler, and their plans to set up a pilot online course at the Kiziba camp.

 EdPlus and Kepler partnered together by creating the Borderless Opportunities for Learning and Development (BOLD) project, which is working towards finding new opportunities for accessible higher education for refugees.